potehinre/genesis-blockchain-tools/README.md

 Requirements
 ------------

-Tested on Python 3 but should work on Python 2 also.
+Tested on Python 3.x only yet